-Example: A downhill mountainbiker wants to record her descent with an actioncam.
+Example: A downhill mountain biker wants to record her descent with an actioncam.
 She is riding in a remote area and only plans to use the recordings for her personal entertainment at home.
-This would fall under the household exemption.
+This would fall under the household exemption even if to some extent personal data is processed.